qmasters-ltd/content/Packs/Cisco-umbrella-cloud-security/Integrations/CiscoUmbrellaCloudSecurityv2/README.md

 Cisco Umbrella is a cloud security platform providing the first line of defense against internet threats.
 It uses DNS-layer security to block malicious requests before a connection is established, offering protection against malware, ransomware, phishing, and more.
 It offers real-time reporting, integrates with other Cisco solutions for layered security, and uses machine learning to uncover and predict threats.
-This integration was integrated and tested with version 2 of Cisco Umbrella Cloud Security
+This integration was tested with version 2 of Cisco Umbrella Cloud Security

 ## Configure Cisco Umbrella Cloud Security on Cortex XSOAR